xinyirachel/VintageFashion/README.md

 ## About Vintage Fashion

 A prototype non-profit website on which users can log in, upload, buy, exchange and sell their old clothes.
 The app was created in Ruby on Rails with a PostgreSQL database and deployed using Heroku.
-It demonstrates CRUD implementation, AWS S3 image storage, Stripe payment integration and user authentication with permissions.
+It demonstrates CRUD implementation, AWS S3 image storage and user authentication with permissions.

 ## How to run the app locally
 To run Vintage Fashion locally you need to: